moldham74/AussieCAS/military.md

    - EINSTein (Enhanced ISAAC Neural Simulation Toolkit) Model (2000)
    - Pythagoras agent-based combat model (c.
 2002)

 Of these EINSTein, made the greatest contribution.
 A summary of the project and its results are found in <a href="http://www.worldscientific.com/worldscibooks/10.1142/5531" target="blank">Artificial War</a>.
 The purpose of the research was to explore the applicability of complex adaptive systems theory to the study of warfare, and introduces a sophisticated multiagent-based simulation of combat called EINSTein.
 EINSTein, whose bottom-up, generative approach to modeling combat stands in stark contrast to the top-down or reductionist philosophy that still underlies most conventional military models, is designed to illustrate how many aspects of land combat may be understood as self-organized, emergent phenomena.
-Used worldwide by the military operations research community, EINSTein has pioneered the simulation of combat on a small to medium scale by using autonomous agents to model individual behaviors and personalities rather than hardware.

 ## Examples of historical military utilization